Configuring HSRP

 HSRP for IPv6 load balances by default.
 If two HSRP IPv6 groups are on the subnet, hosts learn of both groups from their router advertisements and choose to use one so that the load is shared between the advertised routers.

-Object Tracking and HSRP
+Object tracking and HSRP

 You can use object tracking to modify the priority of an HSRP interface based on the operational state of another interface.
-Object tracking allows you to route to a standby router if the interface to the main network fails.
+If the specified object goes down, Cisco NX-OS reduces the HSRP priority by the configured amount.

 Two objects that you can track are the line protocol state of an interface or the reachability of an IP route.
-If the specified object goes down, Cisco NX-OS reduces the HSRP priority by the configured amount.
-For more information, see the Configuring HSRP Object Tracking section.

 vPCs and HSRP

-vPC forwards traffic through both the active HSRP router and the standby HSRP router.
-For more information, see the Configuring the HSRP Priority section and the Configuration Examples for HSRP section.
+For more information, see the Cisco Nexus 9000 Series NX-OS Layer 2 Switching Configuration Guide , Configuring the HSRP Priority section, and Configuration Examples for HSRP section.

 Note